-It's hard to imagine a less likely crossbreed canine than the Chihuahua and heeler -- the later more appropriately known as the Australian cattle dog.
-The Chihuahua is the smallest of all purebred dogs, while the Australian cattle dog is an extremely high energy, working breed.
-To paraphrase Forrest Gump, with this mix, "You never know what you're going to get."
+It's hard to imagine a less likely crossbreed canine than the Chihuahua and heeler—the latter more appropriately known as the Australian cattle dog.
+The Chihuahua is the smallest of all purebred dogs, while the Australian cattle dog is an extremely high-energy, working breed.
+To paraphrase Forrest Gump, with the Australian cattle dog and Chihuahua mix, "You never know what you're going to get."

 That makes an Australian cattle dog at least three times the size of the Chihuahua, and more than eight times the maximum Chi weight.
+This makes the size of a full-grown Chihuahua cattle dog mix difficult to predict.
 Expect a Chi-heeler mix to wind up smaller than the average Australian cattle dog, but far larger than the Chihuahua parent.

 The Chi's life span can reach into his late teens, while a heeler usually lives between 12 and 14 years.